learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 **Raising a blocking issue will alert the entire Flatiron staff.
 Use ONLY for critical issues.**

 [Use this spreadsheet to determine which priority level you should use.](https://docs.google.com/a/flatironschool.com/spreadsheets/d/1_yr-CsT0hIfSEcz9vv9yjkRGWQLeKmG40SNjywphoOc/edit?usp=sharing)

+Note that the spreadsheet also gives expected turnaround times for each priority level, as well as suggested snippets to share with students once the ticket has been submitted.
+Students will understandably have questions about how long it will take for their issue to be addressed, so keep them in the loop!

 **Note: Before raising a blocking issue, you'll need to determine if the user is paying or not.
 Additionally, if the student can move forward (go to the next lesson for now), then it is *not* a blocking issue.**